-While the chain and sprockets will gradually perform less well as they wear out, parts like the crank arms and handlebars don’t give such clear signals that they are nearing the end of their useful life.
+While the chain and sprockets will gradually perform less well as they wear out and give clear indications that they need replacing, parts like the crank arms and handlebars don’t give such clear signals that they are nearing the end of their useful life.